-Last, Jay Gatsby himself is partially to blame.
+Jay Gatsby himself is partly to blame.
 We can’t say for sure that Gatsby knew about Tom and Myrtle.
 However, Gatsby should never have let Daisy drive his car knowing how upset she was, and he should have stopped the car immediately afterward.

 Stopping wouldn’t have prevented Myrtle’s death, but it might have prevented Jay Gatsby’s death.

 Who knows?
 If Gatsby had stopped his yellow car, Daisy may have discovered who her husband was having an affair with, and she may have left Tom to be with Gatsby.

 It’s hard to say what was in George Wilson’s mind when he shot Jay Gatsby.

 Scott Fitzgerald’s novel doesn’t tell us a lot about George, except that he was a mechanic married to Myrtle.